suvee01/SumXAssessment/README.md

 and then update the db :
 -----------update-database----

---Use SumX branch in git.
+--Use master branch in git.
 -Rebuild the solution and run the project.
 -Core: domain Entities, business rules.
 -Application: Implemented CQRS, DTOs, service Interfaces.